 In stock form, the Anet A8 works decently, but you can easily improve both the safety and performance of this machine with a few Anet A8 upgrades.
 Some of these parts can be 3D printed on your newly built Anet A8, but some of the most important upgrades are not printable.

-We’ll share a few of the must-have Anet A8 upgrades in this review, but you can find our expansive list here: 25 Must-Have Anet A8 Upgrades and Mods
+We’ll share a few of the must-have Anet A8 upgrades in this review, but you can find our expansive list here: 25 Must-Have Anet A8 Upgrades & Mods in 2018

 First and foremost, many Anet A8 owners recommend mounting a MOSFET onto your 3D printer.
 This additional component is critical for fire safety, something that many users are cautious about with the Anet A8.